 1. Raw Chaga chunks or powder

 To avoid health hazards caused by mold, Chaga needs to be properly dried.
 The process of drying Chaga isn’t complicated, but it’s important not to let the temperature exceed 50 degrees Celsius.
-There are two most prevalent types, of which the more common one is white mold on the Sclerotium – black outer layer and a greenish-blue mold in the inner layer.
+There are two most prevalent types, of which the more common one is a white mold on the Sclerotium – black outer layer and a greenish-blue mold in the inner layer.
 So you’ll quickly be able to tell if or when the batch of Chaga chunks is contaminated.

-Keep in mind that you can also re-use the nuggets up to five times before they lose their potency, whilst Chaga powder should only get used once.
+Remember that you can also re-use the nuggets up to five times before they lose their potency, whilst Chaga powder should only get used once.